Snowflyt/typroof/README.md

 type ExtendsOneOfTwo<T, U, V> = T extends U ? true : T extends V ? true : false;
 type NotExtendsOneOfTwo<T, U, V> = T extends U ? false : T extends V ? false : true;

-// Register a matcher at type level. declare module 'typroof' {
+// Register a matcher at type level declare module 'typroof' {
   interface Expect<T> {
-    // This mixes `toExtendOneOfTwo` into `expect`, i.e. `expect(...).toExtendOneOfTwo()`.
+    // This mixes `toExtendOneOfTwo` into `expect`, i.e. `expect(...).toExtendOneOfTwo()`
     toExtendOneOfTwo: <U, V>() => ExtendsOneOfTwo<T, U, V>;
     //                            ^ You can use a specific type as the return type,
-    //                                which can be accessed in the matcher function.
+    //                              which can be accessed in the matcher function }
-  }

   // If you want to mix `toExtendOneOfTwo` into `expect.not`, you can do this: